karl-cardenas-coding/waypoint-deployment-pattern/README.md

 }
 ```

-Once you have created the two required files, `variables.auto.pkrvars.hcl`, and `terraform.tfvars`, you may begin to start creating the AMI.
+Once you have created the two required files, `variables.auto.pkrvars.hcl`, and `terraform.tfvars`, you may begin to create the AMI.

+### Create the Waypoint ami

+1. Navigate to the `packer` folder.

+1. Repeat the step below for each folder, `runner/`, and the `server/`.

+1. Switch into the directory and issue the command `packer init && packer build .`.
+This will initialize Packer and download the required plugins, as well as trigger the AMI build process.
+This may take up to 10 min depending on the EC2 instance size selected.

+Once the AMIs are created by Packer, navigate back to the root of the project, `cd ../../`

+### Deploy Waypoint
 Follow the steps below to deploy the WayPoint server.

-1. Navigate to the `packer_config` folder and issue the command `packer init && packer build .`.
-This will initialize Packer, download the required plugins and trigger the AMI build process.
-This may take up to 10 min depending on the EC2 instance size selected.
-1. Once the AMI is created by Packer, navigate back to the root of the project, `cd ../`
 1. Issue the command `terraform init && terraform plan`.
 This will initialize Terraform and provide a preview of the changes Terraform will make.
 1. If everything looks good in the Terraform plan output then go ahead and issue the command `terraform apply -auto-approve`.
 Wait for all resources to come up.
 This may take about 5 min, depending on the instance sizes selected.
 1. Go to the AWS SSM Parameter store and retrive the Waypoint token.
 The token is stored in the parameter named `waypoint-context`.
 1. Navigate to your domain, and authenticate into the Waypoint UI.
 1. Configure your local environment for Waypoint.
 See [Local Workstation Configuration](#local-workstation-configuration) for more guidance.
-1. Configure the remote runner.
-See [Remote Runner](#remote-runner) for more guidance.
 1. At this point, you may now start using Waypoint for application deployments 🚀🎉

 ## Packer

+The AMI is creted through HashiCorp Packer.
+The AMI is based of the latest version of the Linux2 AMI.

 ## Terraform